 - Child had a hard time doing home exercise

 - Required great body awareness at all times

 - “I lacked confidence in knowing we were doing the movement exercises right”

-- Suited and tailored for ages 4 to 65+
+- Customized and tailored for ages 6 to 65+

-- Suited and tailored for curves ranging from 8 to 45+ degrees
+- Customized and tailored for curves ranging from 10 to 70+ degrees

 Given the non-user-friendly constraints, best suited for body-aware adults.

 Given ScoliSMART doctors’ comprehensive understanding of the scoliosis condition and our years of dedicated clinical experience, we make the following observations about Schroth:

 We do not understand how scoliosis, a neuro-hormonal condition, will be treated effectively by simply focusing on the symptom of the disease through conscious repetitive 3D-positional movement, stretching, and breathing.
 We believe this solely physical approach fails to engage the spinal control centers, which are needed to cause an adaptive response.